Classification of Multiwavelength Transients with Machine Learning: Background

 \subsubsection{Training, testing and cross validation}

 In machine learning, a dataset is generally split into two main subsets: the training set and the test set.
 The algorithm is given the training set from which to learn the parameters of the model.
 The test set is reserved in order to check if the algorithm has learned an accurate model, and is only presented to the algorithm after the training step is complete.
 In some cases an algorithm can perform very well on the training set but perform poorly on the test set.
 This occurs when the algorithm overfits the model parameters to the test set and hence the model will not generalise to the training set.
 One method for overcoming this is known as $k$-fold cross validation.
 Instead of splitting the dataset into two subsets, the dataset is split into $k > 2$ subsets.
 One of these subsets is then used as the validation set while the others are used as the training set.
-This is then repeated $k$ times until all $k$ subsets has been used as a test set and average results are used for the model parameters.
+This is then repeated $k$ times until all $k$ subsets has been used as a test set and average results are used \mln{to evaluate the algorithm}.

 Machine learning models have two types of parameters.
 The first are the parameters that are learned by the algorithm during training as mentioned above.
 The second type is known as hyperparameters.
 These are parameters that are not learned during training but are set by the user.
-These parameters can also be optimised by specifying a range for each hyperparameter, searching through this hyperparameter space and \ml{using cross-validation to} choose the parameters with the best performance. \ksn{The primary hyperparameter for the random forest algorithm is the number of decision trees in the forest.
-This was optimised using a 3-fold cross validation.}
+These parameters can also be optimised by specifying a range for each hyperparameter, searching through this hyperparameter space and \ml{using cross-validation to} choose the hyperparameters with the best performance. \kss{Three-fold cross validation was used to optimise the random forest algorithm hyperparameters.}